ImBIOS/vimi-homework-task/README.md

-# Getting Started with Create React App
+# VIMI Homework Task

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a simple React app that displays a list of projects and their details.
+The app is using [Tailwind CSS](https://tailwindcss.com/) for styling.

 ## Available Scripts